Grotteria: Our Lady of Grace

 On the last Sunday of July, the locality of Farri and the surrounding districts celebrate Our Lady of Grace of Farri, the patroness of the Torbido Valley, venerated in the homonymous sanctuary.

 Economy

 The climate once favored an agricultural economy primarily based on the production of wheat, olives, grapes, tomatoes, as well as sheep and goat farming, along with silk farming, which has now virtually disappeared.

 From the once-thriving local craftsmanship—such as the production of pipes—the remnants today are minimal: a few remaining artisans like tailors, carpenters, shoemakers, blacksmiths, and barbers, who once had established schools, are now counted on one hand.

-This decline is largely due to the massive emigration that began in the 1950s and continues unabated, effectively emptying the town (the current population is about 3,600, compared to 9,242 recorded in the 1951 census), a trend common to many inland towns in Calabria.
+This decline is largely due to the massive emigration that began in the 1950s and continues unabated, effectively emptying the town (the population decreased to 3,611 by the 2001 census, and further to 3,381 by 2007), a trend common to many inland towns in Calabria.